Aljgutier/aljgutier.github.io/posts/2019-5-3-NLPSentimentMLDL.md

 ***Learn - last layer***

 We are now ready to start learning.
-A fastai 'learner" object combines our data model loader (`md`) and neural network object (`m`) into a `learner`  for which we can call `learner.fit()`.
+A fastai `learner` object combines our data model loader (`md`) and neural network object (`m`) into a `learner`  for which we can call `learner.fit()`.
 The ULMFiT model employs a gradual unfreezing approach, wherein first, the last layer ("classifier") weights are unfrozen, and the corresponding weights are adjusted.
 After one training epoch, we achieve a 92.88 % accuracy.
 This result is already better than ML example above.
 The learning rates are specified in a Numpy array, where each learning rate corresponds to a specific network layer from the first layer to the last layer, a technique called "discriminative fine-tuning."

 ```python